Nambour: Amenities

 The Nambour Civic Centre is an arts and entertainment venue that includes cinema, music, theatre, dance and other events.
 The Nambour Lind Lane Theatre is another live theatre venue.

 The Sunshine Coast Regional Council operates a public library in Nambour at the corner of Bury and Currie Streets.

 The Nambour branch of the Queensland Country Women's Association meets at 10 Short Street.

 Nambour Wesleyan Methodist Church is at 165 Perwillowen Road, Perwillowen.
 It is part of the Wesleyan Methodist Church of Australia.

 The main shopping areas in Nambour are Nambour Plaza which has approximately 40 stores, Nambour Mill Village Shopping Centre and Centenary Square Shopping Centre.

+Nambour boasts a high proportion of parkland, covering approximately 9% of its total land size.
+This makes it one of the areas with the highest percentage of parkland in the Sunshine Coast region.

 Sport

 Nambour has a number of amateur sporting clubs including: